Parsa-Sedigh/go-calhoun-test/pamphlets/section-12-additional-testing-flags.md

 **So code coverage is useful as a guideline, not as a rule.** By being a guideline, we can skip it where it's need to be skipped.

 ## 046 The timeout flag
+You wanna make sure your code is finishing it's test within a timeframe.
+With -timeout flag, it will make sure that your tests run within that time, otherwise it will panic and it'll stop everything that's running.

+The default val for `-timeout` flag is 10m which is a very high number!We don't want that.

 ## 047 Parallel testing flags